 - Save this file.

-The XML file produced by the RSS feed does not include the images from the blog posts, so those will need to be added afterwards.
+The XML file produced by the RSS feed does not include the images from the blog posts, so those will need to be added afterward manually like we discussed above.

 - Go to the Tools > Import menu in the WordPress administration interface.